umdalecs/blogging-platform-api/README.md

 # Go net/http Blogging Platform API

-This is my golang solution to https://roadmap.sh/projects/blogging-platform-api, i tried to minimize dependencies using only the `net/http` standard library.
+This is my golang solution to [Blogging platform api](https://roadmap.sh/projects/blogging-platform-api), i tried to minimize dependencies using only the `net/http` standard library.

 ## Features